masonwaller/module-one-final-project-guidelines-austin-web-102819/README.md

   1. Create an account with a username
   2. Take the quiz
-  3. See the scores of any user
+  3. Look up the scores of any user
   4. Delete your account

-The entirety of the quiz is completed from the command line, or the terminal on a Mac device.
+The entirety of the quiz is completed from the command line, or the terminal on a Mac machine.
 All the questions in the quiz were created by the makers of this quiz, Mason Waller and Grant Ferowich.

 ======================================================================================================